uppervalleydsa/uppervalleydsa.org/content/pages/organizing.md

 ---
 title: Organizing
-description: The Upper Valley DSA is currently focused on several local organizing priorities, including police and prison abolition, Mutual Aid, Housing Justice, a just COVID-19 recovery, and the Welcoming Communities initiative.
+description: The Upper Valley DSA is currently focused on several local organizing priorities, including Tenant Union Organizing, Reproductive Justice, Police and Prison Abolition, Solidarity with the Palestinian People and more.
 url: /organizing
 widgets:
   - Signup